 Is access to healthcare a right that should be shared by all people regardless of socioeconomic status?
 Or is it a privilege that belongs to those who can afford to pay?
 Growing up in Canada, all I ever knew was a public healthcare system.
 There is no charge to see a doctor or to be … Continue reading Is healthcare a right or a privilege?

-Last week, I heard in the news that the Vatican released a statement essentially saying that transgendered identities simply doesn't exist.
+Last week, I heard in the news that the Vatican released a statement essentially saying that transgender identities simply doesn't exist.
 It seems unlikely to be a coincidence that this was done during Pride Month.
-Dismissing transgendered identities brings to mind a similar question to what's raised by the abortion debate bubbling away in the … Continue reading Who gets to decide others’ identities?
+Dismissing transgender identities brings to mind a similar question to what's raised by the abortion debate bubbling away in the … Continue reading Who gets to decide others’ identities?

 According to the Homeless Hub, 30-35% experiencing homelessness have a mental illness.
 Among women, that figure jumps to 70%.
 How does society allow this to happen to some of our most vulnerable people?
 Housing is a basic fundamental need that all people should be able to access.
 Why are people with mental illness disproportionately represented … Continue reading We all deserve a roof over our heads